The Issue

 Majority of the managers and executives are reluctant to change the status quo on both sides of the product acceptance.
 Consumers demand adherence to core quality tools including demand for values of Cpk over 1.33.
 In many cases, achievement of Cpk over 1.33 for tolerances under 0.002” is possible only with “data doctoring”.
 Both sides face a significant dilemma: to turn a blind eye on shortcomings of the existent process and quality control methodology or pursue the new strategy of operation-specific process recognition and low-risk quality acceptance.

-MICRONITE’s methodology of data risk_of_erroranalysis dramatically reduces the risk of quality acceptance errors
+MICRONITE’s methodology of data analysis dramatically reduces the risk of quality acceptance errors

 The Solution